Marjorie Moore

 Katie previously worked at a Long-Term Care Community as an Activity Coordinator and then was promoted to the Activity Director within a short period of time.
 Katie also held a position at the St. Louis Jewish Community Center as a Senior Programs Coordinator in which she ran a home delivery meal program for homebound seniors and dining services/senior programming at Covenant Place.
 In her free time, Katie enjoys spending time with family and friends, working out, watching television/movies, attending concerts, and traveling.

-Regional Ombudsman Coordinator Central St. Louis County and West Countykpeniston@voycestl.org314-919-2413Kayla Peniston serves as a Regional Ombudsman Coordinator for Central and West St. Louis County.
+Kayla Peniston serves as the Regional Ombudsman Coordinator for West St. Louis and Franklin Counties.
 Kayla earned a Bachelor of Science degree in Health Science with a minor in psychology and a Master of Social Work from Missouri Baptist University.

-Kayla completed her practicum at VOYCE and has enjoyed giving a voice to residents in long-term care.
-Kayla previously completed a summer research internship at the Harvey A. Friedman Center for Aging at the Washington University Institute for Public Health.
+As an undergrad, Kayla completed a summer research internship at the Harvey A. Friedman Center for Aging at the Washington University Institute for Public Health.
 As an intern, Kayla did research on topics related to aging and Alzheimer’s disease as well as networked with community stakeholders.
-Kayla has always enjoyed working with vulnerable populations and is eager to empower and advocate for residents in long-term care.
+While in graduate school, Kayla completed her practicum at VOYCE and enjoyed giving a voice to residents in long-term care.
+Kayla has always appreciated working with vulnerable populations and is eager to continue empowering and advocating for residents in long-term care.

 Lisa Smith, MHA, CDP